Shopify/money/README.md

 ```

 `money_column` uses an attribute called 'currency' by default.
 This can be
-overridden by supplying a symbol for the column name, e.g.:
+overridden by supplying another column name, e.g.: `currency_column: :other`.
-`currency: :other_column`.
-If your currency is hardcoded and there is no
+If your currency is hardcoded and there is no column, set a falsey currency
-column, supply the currency code as a string instead.
-You can use multiple
+column and supply the currency code instead:
+`money_column :price_usd, currency_column: false, currency: 'USD'`

-`money_column` calls to achieve the desired effects with currency on the model
+You can use multiple `money_column` calls to achieve the desired effects with
-or attribute level.
+currency on the model or attribute level.

 There are no validations generated.
 You can add these for the specified money
 and currency attributes as you normally would for any other.